America's Best Contacts & Eyeglasses: History

+Acquisition

 In September, 2005, Berkshire Partners again acquired America's Best Contacts & Eyeglasses along with the entire eyewear holdings of CVG, and simultaneously purchased another national eyewear company, National Vision, Inc. Upon its purchase, National Vision, Inc. became the parent company of all the eyewear businesses owned in the majority by Berkshire Partners with America's Best Contacts & Eyeglasses its largest division.

 By the end of 2013, National Vision, Inc, had about 750 retail locations among with its America's Best Contacts & Eyeglasses brand accounting for about 425 locations.
 In the beginning of 2014, NVI was acquired in its entirety for more than $1 billion by KKR again with management participation and Berkshire Partners maintaining minority equity positions.